Assorted cupcakes (Incomplete: max_output_tokens)

 2. Cook over medium heat, whisking constantly, until very thick, like pudding.

-3. Cool completely to room temperature.
+3. Transfer to a bowl and cool completely to room temperature.

 Notes

-5. Greek Yogurt and Honey Frosting
+Greek Yogurt and Honey Frosting

 Ingredients